-Once each sub-grid slope variables (e.g., slope temperature, albedo, etc.) are computed, grid parameters are determined by averaging all sub-grid parameter values weighted by their respective cover fractions.
-The grid box albedo and emissivity can be computed with :
+Once each subgrid-slope variables (e.g., slope temperature, and albedo) are computed, grid parameters are determined by averaging all subgrid parameter values weighted by their respective cover fractions.
+The grid box albedo and emissivity can be computed with

-where $X$ refers to the grid parameter, $X_i$ the sub-grid parameter of slope $i$, $\delta_i$ the cover fraction.
+where $X$ refers to the grid parameter, $X_i$ the subgrid parameter of slope $i$, $\delta_i$ the cover fraction.

-For the amount of volatile in the grid-box mesh, one must consider that the amount of ice on a sub-grid surface is expressed as a surface mass density (kg~m$^{-2}$).
-However, the area of the sloped sub-grid surface can be higher if it is sloped or flat, assuming a similar latitude/longitude boundary for the cell.
-Hence, to ensure mass conservation, the grid-box amount of volatile of a species $X$ in is computed with :
+For the amount of volatile in the grid-box mesh, one must consider that the amount of ice on a subgrid surface is expressed as a surface mass density (kg~m$^{-2}$).
+The area of the sloped subgrid surface can be higher if it is sloped or flat, however, when a similar latitude/longitude boundary is assumed for the cell.
+Hence, to ensure mass conservation, the grid-box amount of volatile of a species $X$ in is computed with

-Finally, the grid-box surface temperature is derived by averaging the Stefan–Boltzmann functions:
+Finally, the grid-box surface temperature is derived by averaging the Stefan–Boltzmann functions

-where $\epsilon$~(unitless) is the grid emissivity, $T_{\rm{surf,grid}}$~(K) the grid surface temperature, and quantities with subscript $i$ refer to the same quantities but for the sub-grid slope.
+where $\epsilon$~(unitless) is the grid emissivity, $T_{\rm{surf,grid}}$~(K) the grid surface temperature, and quantities with subscript $i$ refer to the same quantities but for the subgrid slope.